arufa-research/polar-user-docs-website/docs/documentation/README.md

 }
 ```

-we need to copy the name , address and mnemonic info of the accounts that we get on running the docker in our polar config file.
+we need to copy the name, address and mnemonic info of the accounts that we get on running the docker in our polar config file.
 Also it should be noted that the accounts that are to be interacted with must be on the same network.
 In this case the account must be present on the localnet.

 The secretdev docker container can be stopped by CTRL+C. At this point you're running a local SecretNetwork full-node.